sunliang3361/fnbtools/README.md

 	circosvis  -l fnb/fnb.mt4_chr1_alldeletion_20x_annot.bed -o fnb_circos.png

 Output:
-The output circos image will be in vis folder with the name parameter 'o' you provided If no error message reported, you can find the output circos image in vis folder.
-Since our sample data (fnb.mt4_chr1_alldeletion_20x_annot.bed) is too small, you cannot see any deletion in the circos images.
+The output circos image will be in 'vis' folder with the name parameter 'o' defined Since our sample deletion file from step 2 (fnb.mt4_chr1_alldeletion_20x_annot.bed) is too small, you cannot see any deletions in the circos image.
 Please use file "wen.S1_alldeletion_uniq_annot.bed" to test circosvis program in the example folder.